Sandra E. Moritz

 She currently does a limited amount of private consulting with athletes.

-She is the very proud mother of two teenage boys, Stoker (at UND) and Brecken (in grade 12 at Red River High School).
+She is the very proud mother of two boys, Stoker (at UND) and Brecken (at UND).
 In her spare time, Dr. Moritz is step counter and she's always up for a game of bags (cornhole).
 She is engaged to Daryl Lafferty.

 Sport Psychology, Sport Sociology, esports